 Orders and interprets laboratory and imaging tests and prescribes medications

 Diagnoses and treats acute and chronic diseases and conditions that affect the lungs and respiratory tract including cystic fibrosis, pneumonia, and underdeveloped lungs in premature infants

 Monitors conditions that increase the risk of permanent lung damage, including asthma and pulmonary hypertension (high blood pressure in the arteries that bring blood to your lungs)

 Performs procedures including bronchoscopy and intubation with mechanical ventilation

 Provides direct care for lung and respiratory conditions in the office and in the hospital

 Works closely with your child’s pediatrician or family doctor and other specialists and members of your child’s healthcare team to provide optimal care

 Pediatric pulmonologists may also be known by the following names: children’s lung doctor, pediatric lung specialist, pediatric lung doctor, and children’s lung specialist.

-There are 1183 specialists practicing Pediatric Pulmonology in the United States with an overall average rating of 4.2 stars.
-There are 281 hospitals in the United States with affiliated Pediatric Pulmonology specialists, including Boston Children's Hospital, Children's Medical Center of Dallas and Childrens Medical Center Plano.
+There are 1210 specialists practicing Pediatric Pulmonology in the United States with an overall average rating of 4.2 stars.
+There are 278 hospitals in the United States with affiliated Pediatric Pulmonology specialists, including Boston Children's Hospital, NewYork-Presbyterian/Columbia University Irving Medical Center and Westchester Medical Center.